julietgolf/vispipe/src/docs/source/guides/quickstart.rst

 Each time plot_kwargs is updated, any keywords in the updater and not in plot_kwargs are added.
 Any keywords in both the updater and plot_kwargs have their value changed in plot_kwargs.
 With a few exceptions, any setting can be defined at any level.

-A useful visulization is swiss cheese.
+A useful visualization is swiss cheese.
 A piece of bread represents a functions keyword arguments and swiss cheese represents a settings level.
-When slice is layed on the bread, The bread will be coverd, but some of the swiss' holes will show the bread below.
-When another slice is placed, some of the first slice and bread will be visable.
+When slice is laid on the bread, The bread will be covered, but some of the swiss' holes will show the bread below.
+When another slice is placed, some of the first slice and bread will be visible.
 Finally, the third slice will cover some and show some of the second slice, third slice, and the bread.
 As long as there are no holes in the bread, it should fall apart when picked up.

 Execution